 |Fig. 3 from Extended effects of evening meal carbohydrate-to-fat ratio on fasting and postprandial substrate metabolism|

-An OFTT (40g of fat as cream) causes a significant rise in blood triacylglycerol (a.k.a.
-TAG a.k.a. triglycerides a.k.a.
-TG's) level for up to 4 hours.
-Note that the effect of a preceding high-carbohydrate meal on fasting TG's is only +0.1mmol/L. Is high postprandial TG's a problem?
+An OFTT (40g of fat as cream) causes a significant increase in blood triacylglycerol (a.k.a.
+TAG a.k.a. triglyceride a.k.a.
+TG) level for 3 hours.
+Note that the effect of a preceding high-carbohydrate meal on fasting TG is only +0.1mmol/L. Is high postprandial TG a problem?
 Definitely, maybe.
 From Cholesterol And Coronary Heart Disease , "Cholesterol-depleted particles oxidise faster than large, cholesterol-rich ones."
 Chylomicrons, chylomicron remnants & VLDL-C are triglyceride-rich, cholesterol-poor, as that's the composition of the fat in the diet.

-The ugly:Here's evidence that excessive postprandial TG's significantly raise the relative risk (RR) for CHD:- See Fig. 1 in Fasting Compared With Nonfasting Triglycerides and Risk of Cardiovascular Events in Women.
+The ugly:Here's evidence that excessive postprandial TG significantly raises the relative risk (RR) for CHD:- See Fig. 1 in Fasting Compared With Nonfasting Triglycerides and Risk of Cardiovascular Events in Women.

 People who have Insulin Resistance &/or type 2 diabetes have impaired postprandial clearance of glucose and TG.
 Postprandial lipoprotein clearance in type 2 diabetes: fenofibrate effects.

-Here's evidence that postprandial saturated fatty TG's raise the RR for CHD.
+Here's evidence that postprandial saturated fat TG raise the RR for CHD.
 Postprandial triglyceride-rich lipoproteins promote invasion of human coronary artery smooth muscle cells in a fatty-acid manner through PI3k-Rac1-JNK signaling.

 Postprandial triglyceride-rich lipoprotein changes in elderly and young subjects.,